Gingertonic/Gingertonic.github.io/_posts/2018-03-05-regex_rejects.markdown

 No, not generally.
 But I pronounce it that way and think it's very apt since it rejects anything that doesn't match what we ask it for.
 More commonly it's pronounced 'Reg-Ex' with a hard 'g' for reasons which will become clear if not already so.
-<br>*I also say 'Fres-nels', not 'fre-nelle'.
+<br>*I also say 'Frez-nels', not 'fre-nelle'.
 (If you're not a lighting tech ignore that).
 <br>I like to see people's faces after saying both these things.*